Hollyluc/lucHome/source/srs.rst

 ----------------------
 (1)	In the future, other types of files can be supported as input.
 Such as excel files.
 (2)	The application could generate an analysis result document and support download.
 (3)	For some files with large amount of data, the program needs a long processing time.
-So it¡¯s critical for us to make the response time of browser shorter.
+So itÂ¡Â¯s critical for us to make the response time of browser shorter.
 (4)	More functions will be provided from the application.

 6. Milestones